 - Gastrointestinal upset.

-- Neurologic signs: disorientation, coma, ataxia, seizures, and death in severe cases.
+- Neurologic signs: disorientation, coma, ataxia, and seizures in severe cases.

 Essential oils get absorbed very quickly when they are ingested so it’s crucial that you contact your veterinary professional right away to get treatment as soon as possible.